microsoft/vscode-docs/release-notes/latest.md

 ### Portability improvements on Linux

 The zip archive now included the CLI (`./bin/code`) and has been improved to support custom install locations and work when symlinked to.

-### Run code using sudo
+### Run VS Code using sudo

 VS Code can now be run using super user permissions (`sudo`) on Linux and OS X. A custom user data directory must be specified (non-existing or root-owned) to run under `sudo` due to limitations of Chromium/Electron.